kujtimiihoxha/todo-issue/README.md

  - ```project-id``` : if the git-server is Gitlab you must provide the project-id

 ### Usage
+- First add a properly formatted todo.json file to your base directory.
 - To execute ```find``` goal add the plugin to your build tag
 ```xml
     <build>